summa-dev/halo2-experiments/README.md

 - [Experiment 8 - Merkle Tree v3](#experiment-8---merkle-tree-v3)
 - [Experiment 9 - Merkle Sum Tree](#experiment-9---merkle-sum-tree)

+# Run

+`cargo test --all-features -- --nocapture`

+This command will test all the circuits and print the representation of the circuits inside the `prints` folder.

 # Experiment 1 - Inclusion Check

 The inclusion check Chip is a Chip built using 2 advice columns, 1 selector column and 1 instance column.
 The advice columns contain the list of usernames and balances.
 The instance column contains the username and balance of the user that I am generating the proof for.
 Let's call it `pubUsername` and `pubBalance` This should be public and the snark should verify that there's a row in the advise column where `pubUsername` and `pubBalance` entries match.
 At that row the selector should be turned on.